Pooja-4NI24EC406/Experiment-03/README.md

 |Design Complexity          |	Moderate (Requires ISS circuit)	           | More Complex (Needs biasing for both MOSFET ISS & active loads)

 <h3>RESULT</h3>
+After designing, analyzing, and simulating this circuit,

+Current is calculated , theorical value is 0.43uA, after simulating in LTspice we get or setted as 0.43uA.The circuit provided a significant voltage amplification.

+The gain was calculated and verified using LTSpice simulation.
+The output waveform was inverted with respect to the input.

+The voltage gain depends on the transconductance and drain resistor Av=-Gm*Rd.
+LTSpice simulation results match with theoretical calculations.
 Simulated using LTSpice, simulated the circuit, Vdd=3.2V, P<=2.8mW
   Vicm=1.6V